PickNikRobotics/beta_moveit_website/_posts/2018-09-26-PickNik-at-roscon-2018.markdown

 comments: false
 date: 2018-09-26 12:15:12+00:00
 layout: post
-title: MoveIt!
-At ROSCon 2018
+title: PickNik At ROSCon 2018
 media_type: image
 media_link: /images/ROSConMadrid.jpg
 description: Join us at ROSCon Madrid this year to meet your fellow developers, bring your ideas, and ask pressing questions about MoveIt!.